 European legislators have introduced minimum tire-performance standards, in particular through Regulation (EU) 2019/2144 and United Nations' ECE Regulation 117.
-These regulations cover rolling resistance, noise and wet grip performance, with the goal of limiting a tire's environmental impact and improving road NPS, the weighted average of the OEM and dealer macro-clusters (i.e., not end-users).
+These regulations cover rolling resistance, noise and wet grip performance, with the goal of limiting a tire's environmental impact and improving road safety.
+Regulations and standards-setting offer Michelin, with its technological leadership, an opportunity to ensure a "fair, level playing field" for all.